Counseling Degrees & Licenses in Arizona

 Students in the College of Education at Northern Arizona State can choose from three degree programs: a master of arts in clinical mental health counseling, a master of education in school counseling, and a master of education in student affairs.

-The counseling program prepares students to work as a Licensed Professional Counselor (LPC).
+The counseling program prepares students to work as Licensed Professional Counselors (LPC).
 This program is offered at three campuses and meets the Licensed Associate Counselor (LAC) coursework requirements of the Arizona Board of Behavioral Health Examiners and for national counselor certification of the National Board for Certified Counselors.
-LACs in Arizona can continue their work experience to become Licensed Professional Counselors (LPCs), who are eligible to work independently.
+LACs in Arizona can continue their work experience to become Licensed Professional Counselors (LPCs) eligible to work independently.

-Successful completion of this degree gives a graduate the potential to transfer licensure to other states.
+Completing this degree gives a graduate the potential to transfer the license to other states.
 The school counseling program is designed to lead to certification as a Standard School Counselor, PreK-12, and licensure as a professional counselor in the state of Arizona.

 - Location: Flagstaff, Phoenix, or Tucson, Arizona

-Prescott College offers a master of science in counseling degree in an online format.
-Students can pursue areas of emphasis in addictions counseling; marriage, couple, and family counseling; social justice in counseling; and somatic counseling (mind-body centered or holistic therapy).
+Prescott College offers a master of science in counseling degree online.
+Students can pursue areas of emphasis in human sexuality counseling; marriage, couple, and family counseling; social justice in counseling; or somatic counseling (mind-body centered or holistic therapy).
 Students also can earn graduate certificates in adventure-based counseling, nature-based counseling, or expressive art therapy.

-While the degree program is online, the program also requires an in-person residency.
-The residency includes a minimum of four colloquia in the course of their degree program or three colloquia and one of the counseling program’s concentration (or graduate certificate) experiential training events.
+While the degree program is online, the program also requires an in-person, three-day residency.
+The residency includes a minimum of four colloquia during their degree program or three colloquia and one of the counseling program’s concentration (or graduate certificate) experiential training events.

 The master of arts in education in school counseling program allows students to create a self-directed course of study that encompasses broad themes in education.